remind101/AutoGraph/README.md

 1. Call send on AutoGraph
    1. `autoGraph.send(request, completion: { [weak self] result in ... }`
 2. Handle the response
-   1. result is a generic `Result<MappedObject>` enum with success and failure cases.
+   1. result is a generic `Result<SerializedObject, Error>` enum with success and failure cases.

 #### Objective-C